Last updated: 21 June 2026

 -

-approval through a banking application;
+confirmation through a banking application;

 -